vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 the chain.
 It is verified at the beginning (when the command is issued and before it is put on the chain) that the delegator has sufficient unlocked stake, as well as in the beginning of the next epoch just before the command takes effect.
-The amount of delegatable stake is reduced right away once the command is put into a block.
+The amount of delegable stake is reduced right away once the command is put into a block.

 There is not maximum amount of stake that a validator can accept, instead at the end of the epoch when staking rewards are calculated, the stake of each validator (and their delegator) may be penalised if it represents a stake that it more than the optimal stake, i.e. the desired stake to be owned by each validator and its delegators.